arsetion/mtt/docs/README.md

 What is this software?
 ----------------------

-This is the MPI Testing Tool (MTT) software package.
+This is the Middleware Testing Tool (MTT) software package.
 It is a standalone tool for testing the correctness and performance of arbitrary MPI implementations.